Dick Cheney says he will vote for Kamala Harris

 "I don't believe that we have the luxury of writing in candidates' names, particularly in swing states," Liz Cheney said Wednesday at Duke University.
 "As a conservative, as someone who believes in and cares about the Constitution, I have thought deeply about this.
 And because of the danger that Donald Trump poses, not only am I not voting for Donald Trump, but I will be voting for Kamala Harris."

-Harris' campaign chair Jen O'Malley Dillon said in a statement that Harris was "proud to have earned Congresswoman Cheney's vote."
+In a statement Wednesday, O'Malley Dillon said Harris was "proud to have earned Congresswoman Cheney's vote."

 The Cheneys aren't the only Republicans to back Harris.
 Several Republicans spoke at the Democratic National Convention urging their fellow Republicans to back Harris for the sake of democracy, including former Georgia Lt.
 Gov. Geoff Duncan.